michaelpearce21/CI_MS1_DAL/README.md

 2. Click 'fork' - it's at the top right of the page.
 3. You will have a copy of the repo in your own account!

-To Deploy the webiste using GitHub Pages, do the following:
+To Deploy the website using GitHub Pages, do the following:

 1. Log in to GitHub and find the [repo](https://github.com/michaelpearce21/CI_MS1_DAL)
 2. Click on 'Settings' its the rightmost tab just above the file list and buttons.